mikaelvesavuori/figmagic/readme.md

 ## Key/token locations

 1.  `package.json`: In the scripts block you will need to change the blanks to your actual file and token
-2.  `bin/getImages.js`: In the options object you will also need to change to your actual values
+2.  `meta/keys.js`: In the options object you will also need to change to your actual values; these are then used by Figmagic's functions

 ## Commands